dendritaDev/The-Garden-of-Earthly-Delights/README.md

 During the development of this project, I've learned a lot.
 Specifically, gameplay programming, Scriptable Objects, AI programming (movement and decision-making), UI programming (using tweening libraries), design patterns, and UML.

+**Be aware:** There are some bugs in the videos and gifs that have already been fixed, but I haven't been able to update the videos yet due to time constraints.
+Don't worry!

 # Features
 ## Done
 ### Code